grencez.dev

 I just want to populate some protocol buffers using a Lisp-like syntax.

-Textproto and JSON syntax can make it hard to write complicated protobufs directly, which is often a good exercise when writing tests or designing a new schema.
+Protocol Buffer text and JSON formats can make it hard to write complicated protobufs directly, which is often a good exercise when writing tests or designing a new schema.
 This is especially true when the protobuf’s messages represent a domain-specific language’s syntax tree (like CEL).
 We’re essentially talking about treating code as data now, which make S-expressions a pretty natural fit if you’re comfortable with them.
 So here we are, about to embark on a fairly easy quest to write protobufs like Lisp.

 Format